Mberic/signature/README.md

 *This approach (of NFT generation) aims to preserve the aspects of human interaction that would exist in a physical environment when interacting from a digital one.*

-For example, one can still be expressive when digitally signing an agreement.
+For example, one can still be expressive during a digital agreement.
 The NFT generated from the metadata of this interaction would be the proof of the underlying agreement.

 ### Focus
 As shown above, many possible use cases exist for NFT generation using pose estimation + animations.

-However, **the project in this repo will be about the generation of Commemorative NFTs.** The project is called SigNature ( pronounced Sign-Nature ).
+**This project will focus on the generation of Commemorative NFTs.** The project is called SigNature ( pronounced Sign-Nature ).

 The target areas for generating commemorative NFTs are: